 The Greatness of the LORD and the Vanity of Idols

-135 1 Let the Lord be praised.
-O you servants of the Lord, give praise to the name of the Lord.
-2 You who are in the house of the Lord, and in the open spaces of the house of our God, 3 Give praise to Jah, for he is good: make melody to his name, for it is pleasing.
-4 For the Lord has taken Jacob for himself, and Israel for his property.
+135 1 Praise the Lord!
+Praise the name of the Lord; give praise, O servants of the Lord, 2 you that stand in the house of the Lord, in the courts of the house of our God.
+3 Praise the Lord, for the Lord is good; sing to his name, for he is gracious.
+4 For the Lord has chosen Jacob for himself, Israel as his own possession.

-5 I know that the Lord is great, and that our Lord is greater than all other gods.
-6 The Lord has done whatever was pleasing to him, in heaven, and on the earth, in the seas and in all the deep waters.
-7 He makes the mists go up from the ends of the earth; he makes thunder-flames for the rain; he sends out the winds from his store-houses.
-8 He put to death the first-fruits of Egypt, of man and of beast.
-9 He sent signs and wonders among you, O Egypt, on Pharaoh, and on all his servants.
-10 He overcame great nations, and put strong kings to death; 11 Sihon, king of the Amorites, and Og, king of Bashan, and all the kingdoms of Canaan; 12 And gave their land for a heritage, even for a heritage to Israel his people.
-13 O Lord, your name is eternal; and the memory of you will have no end.
-14 For the Lord will be judge of his people's cause; his feelings will be changed to his servants.
+5 For I know that the Lord is great; our Lord is above all gods.
+6 Whatever the Lord pleases he does, in heaven and on earth, in the seas and all deeps.
+7 He it is who makes the clouds rise at the end of the earth; he makes lightnings for the rain and brings out the wind from his storehouses.
+8 He it was who struck down the firstborn of Egypt, both human beings and animals; 9 he sent signs and wonders into your midst, O Egypt, against Pharaoh and all his servants.
+10 He struck down many nations and killed mighty kings- 11 Sihon, king of the Amorites, and Og, king of Bashan, and all the kingdoms of Canaan- 12 and gave their land as a heritage, a heritage to his people Israel.
+13 Your name, O Lord, endures forever, your renown, O Lord, throughout all ages.
+14 For the Lord will vindicate his people, and have compassion on his servants.